nest/nestml/extras/nestml-release-checklist.md

 Follow this checklist to successfully perform a NESTML release.
 Let's say that 5.0.0 is the currently-out release, and we want to publish 5.0.1.

+- Check that lexer/parser are generated with the appropriate version of Antlr (antlr4-python-runtime and antlr4 lexer/parser generator versions have to agree).

 - Find out authors who contributed since the last release.

   ```bash